 Confucius came up with the Golden Rule, which is (and was used) as the principle for morality.
 This rule also exemplified his brand and belief in humanity.
 To date, the value ethics shared by Confucius plays an important role in Chinese history.

-Laoziis the other big Chinese philosopher who lived between the 6th and the 5th Century BCE.
+Laozi is the other big Chinese philosopher who lived between the 6th and the 5th Century BCE.
 Laozi was one of the greatest Chinese philosophers who is believed to have come up with Taoism.
 Laozi largely advocated for The Inaction Thought, which means – To Do Nothing is Actually To Do Everything.
-According to the beliefs held by Laozi, human beings are required to adhere to all the laws of nature and that they shouldn’t demand too much from nature.
+According to the beliefs held by Laozi, human beings are required to adhere to all the laws of nature and shouldn’t demand too much from nature.